Sid Cann

-Sydney Thomas Cann (30 October 1911 – 1 November 1996) was an English professional football defender and football manager.
-He was capped twice by England at Schools level.
+Sydney Thomas Cann (30 October 1911 – 1 November 1996) was an English professional football player and manager.
+A full-back, he was capped twice by England at Schools level.

 Playing career

 Born in Babbacombe, Torquay, Sid Cann joined Torquay United from Babbacombe school in November 1928, making his league debut away to Crystal Palace.
 After battling for a first team place with Willie Brown, he began the following season as a first choice, missing only a handful of games before moving to Manchester City in March 1930.

 He played 42 league games for the Maine Road side, appearing on the losing side in the 1933 FA Cup final, but was never a first team regular and moved to Charlton Athletic in June 1935 and qualified as an FA Coach, making only 15 appearances as Charlton rose through the divisions prior to the onset of World War Two.
 He guested for Torquay United, Aldershot and Bristol City during the war, serving in the Army Physical Training Corps.
 Later during the war he qualified as a masseur (at the Bristol College of Physiotherapy) and joined Southampton as a physio.